-Lynchburg College will host Central Virginia’s fourth annual Race, Poverty, and Social Justice Conference on Saturday, November 5.
+University of Lynchburg will host Central Virginia’s fourth annual Race, Poverty, and Social Justice Conference on Saturday, November 5.
 Community leaders, students, advocates, and activists will gather to gain a deeper understanding of how to create a more equitable community.

 Workshops will cover topics such as community policing, restorative justice, racial health disparities, and more.
-The conference is sponsored by Many Voices, One Community (MVOC), Lynchburg College, and the Lynchburg College Department of Sociology and Human Services.
+The conference is sponsored by Many Voices, One Community (MVOC), University of Lynchburg, and the University of Lynchburg Department of Sociology and Human Services.

 Conference check-in and a light breakfast will begin at 8 a.m. in the lobby of Schewel Hall.
 The program begins at 9 a.m. in the Sydnor Performance Hall.

 Registration is $20 for adults; the fee includes lunch.
 Students with a College ID may attend without charge.
 A limited number of scholarships are available.
 Register online at www.LynchburgTickets.com.
 For more information, visit www.mvocva.com, email or call 434.455.3964.

 Dr. Kim Forde-Mazrui, an expert on equal legal protection, will deliver the keynote address, “Black Lives Are All Our Lives: Reframing our Constitution’s Commitment to Racial Equality Based on Justice and Empathy.”
 Dr. Forde-Mazrui serves as a law professor and director of the Center for the Study of Race and Law at the University of Virginia in Charlottesville, Virginia.
 At UVA, he has twice received an award for service to the Black Law Students Association, and the university selected him as the winner of the 2013 John T. Casteen III Diversity-Equity-Inclusion Leadership Award.